How to Prepare Your Restaurant for a Photoshoot: A Checklist for Hospitality Owners

 Have extras ready in case of touch-ups or wilted garnishes

-Tip: Your food stylist (or photographer if they offer styling) will likely tweak things, trust the process!
+Tip: Your food stylist (or photographer if they offer styling) will likely tweak small things, trust the process!

-7. Minimise Disruptions
+7. Minimise Disruptions with Smart Logistics

 Block off shoot areas from diners